mayu-live/framework/klenod-plan.md

   repaired Klenod route-component syntax exposed by SSR.
 All 40 discovered example routes, including dynamic and catch-all routes, render successfully through Klenod with the example dependency bundle.
+- 2026-09-06: Switched `mayu build` to Klenod's root/router bundle and asset build, and made production environments load that runtime bundle without constructing the legacy router or module system.
+The Mayu suite passes (151 runs, 440 assertions), and the example production build completes successfully.
+- 2026-09-06: Replaced the development watcher path with Klenod's watcher.
+It applies each invalidation once, writes changed assets, and fans the result out to subscribed live sessions; each session refreshes its descriptor and head assets from that shared result.
+The Mayu suite passes (154 runs, 451 assertions).

 - 2026-09-05: Migration plan created; implementation not started.
 - 2026-09-06: Added Klenod ImagePlugin inline placeholder support (16px WebP is